Trifecta in Tribulation – (MANGER Part 4)

 Flag next to lake

-When the God of the Torah (which forms the beginning of the Bible) set up a most favored nation, the nation of Israel, God gave them rules to live by, values to uphold, and explicitly described three specific classes of individuals that were to receive special treatment.
+When the God of the Torah (which forms the beginning of the Bible) set up a most favored nation, the nation of Israel, God gave them rules to live by, values to uphold, and explicitly described three specific classes of individuals who were to receive special treatment.
 The wellbeing of the nation was tied to the treatment of these protected classes, and the nation was cursed if it failed to adequately care for these protected classes.
-This is as close to a template for making a nation great as can be found in scripture, and may provide a roadmap for today as nations consider what it means to be “great” and how to achieve or re-establish “greatness.”
+This is as close to a template for making a nation great as can be found in scripture and may provide a roadmap for today as nations consider what it means to be “great” and how to achieve or re-establish “greatness.”

 The first place we are given a glimpse of this is in the passage from Exodus, the second book of the Torah: